 6. Shared documents are your friend

 Don’t forget to make the files read-only and password protected.
-And don’t update them once published if you don’t want a riot.
+And don’t update them once published, unless you want a riot on your hands.
 If you do need to make changes, inform team leaders and agents first.

 7. You can manage in real-time - manually